deepmedia/Transcoder/README.md

 #### `PassThroughTrackStrategy`

-An OutputStrategy that asks the encoder to keep this track as is, by returning the same input format.
+A TrackStrategy that asks the encoder to keep this track as is, by returning the same input format.
 Note that this is risky, as the input track format might not be supported my the MP4 container.

 This will set the `TrackStatus` to `TrackStatus.PASS_THROUGH`.

 #### `RemoveTrackStrategy`

-An OutputStrategy that asks the encoder to remove this track from the output container, by returning null.
+A TrackStrategy that asks the encoder to remove this track from the output container, by returning null.
 For instance, this can be used as an audio strategy to remove audio from video/audio streams.

 This will set the `TrackStatus` to `TrackStatus.REMOVING`.